 Texas Family Code §261.101 requires a professional individual who has cause to believe that a child's physical or mental health or welfare has been adversely affected by abuse or neglect by any individual to immediately (within 48 hours) report the suspected abuse.

-Texas Human Resources Code §48.051 requires a professional individual to make a report if there is cause to believe that an individual age 65 or older or an adult with a mental illness or intellectual disability is being abused, neglected, or exploited.
+Texas Human Resources Code §48.051 requires a professional individual to make a report if there is cause to believe that a person age 65 or older or a person with a disability is being abused, neglected, or exploited.

 To report allegations of abuse, neglect, or exploitation, the individual who has cause to believe that abuse, neglect, or exploitation has occurred immediately: